 If you're reading this, you're probably in possession of all the technology you need to make all of your own content

-It's true: YOU can create all the media you need to effectively communicate the benefits of what you bring to the world.
+It's important for me to acknowledge that you can create all the media required to effectively communicate the benefits of what you bring to the world.

-I can train anyone to create and aesthetically present impressive computer graphics media on the worldwide web.
+Practically anyone can create and deploy media on the worldwide web.